 Need some help using the website?
 Download a free online cheatsheet at http://www.treasurydirect.gov/instit/savbond/otc/HowtoopenanaccountinTreasuryDirecttipsheet.pdf.

-Go to TreasuryDirect.gov, print out and complete an online order form, then mail it to the address shown on the form.
+Mail Order is another way to go, if you're interested.
+You'll still have to go online (TreasuryDirect.gov), print out and complete an order form, then mail it to the address shown on the form.

-Through your employer, you can buy electronic EE Bonds using the payroll savings option at TreasuryDirect.gov.
+And there's always the "Payroll Savings Plan".
+Through your employer, you can buy EE Bonds using the payroll savings option at TreasuryDirect.gov.
 Click here for more information and the necessary forms.